getporter/proposals/pep/002-mixin-versioning.md

 While the global mixin cache can be helpful for reproducible builds, for example in case a version is no longer accessible publicly, it is the responsibility of the user to ensure that by backing up the cache to a remote location and copying it locally back into the global mixin cache before building bundles.
 Global cache management and reproducible builds are out-of-scope of this specification.

+In CI systems, people are encouraged to preserve the global mixin cache to improve build times and limit bandwidth usage.

 #### Bundle Mixin Cache